andre-d/organic/README.md

 ### Advanced Expression Extensions

-There are a number of expression extensions that have been
+There are a number of expression extensions that have been added for more advanced evaluation of expressions.

+**isref(value)**: Returns 1 if "value" has been used thus far by code being assembled, or 0 otherwise.

 ### Relative Addressing